markx999/jellyfish/README.md

 ## C= BASIC Many DOS Disk content show/edit

-### I got this idea from the many BAM readers and Sector Editors for the C=64.
+### This project idea is inspired from the many BAM readers and Sector Editors for the C=64.

-I found that most were for a specific drive type like the vanilla 1541 or the 1581.
+I found that most reader/editors were for a specific drive type like the vanilla 1541 or 1581.
 However, I was interested in seeing the BAM and sectors on my CMD 3.5 floppy.
 In finding out how to read a sector and the BAM from a CMD formatted disk, I found that there were ways to see the emulated partitions on the CMD and the RAW partition formats.

 I want to create a BAM/Sector Display/Editor that will be able work on the 1541 **and** other drives as well.

-Goals:
+####Goals:

 A. Be able to identify and read from any connected device either IEC or IEEE488
   * SFD-1001
   * MSD SD1/SD2